What Is Lavender

 It activates major olfactory brain structures involved in smell perception, memory, and emotion regulation, such as the primary olfactory cortex, entorhinal cortex, hippocampus and parahippocampal cortex, thalamus, hypothalamus, orbitofrontal cortex, insular cortex [10].

-What's more interesting, lavender’s scent stimulates different brain regions depending on whether it is perceived through the nose or the mouth.
+What's more interesting is that lavender’s scent stimulates different brain regions depending on whether it is perceived through the nose or the mouth.
 When we smell it through our nose, it activates the part of the brain involved in tasting and sensing things inside our body.

-When we smell it through our mouth (often labeled as tastes, however, these are actually odor perceptions that reach our olfactory neurons through the root of the mouth), it switches on the part of the brain involved in reward and forming habits.
+When we smell it through our mouth (often labeled as tastes; however, these are odor perceptions that reach our olfactory neurons through the root of the mouth), it switches on the part of the brain involved in reward and forming habits.
 [11]

 Lavender And Anxiety

 Lavender promotes relaxation through its effects on the central nervous system.
-[3] It contains several compounds, such as linalool and linalyl acetate, which interact with the neurotransmitter gamma-aminobutyric acid (GABA) in the brain.
+[3] It contains several compounds, such as linalool and linalyl acetate, which interact with the brain's neurotransmitter gamma-aminobutyric acid (GABA).

 GABA is an inhibitory neurotransmitter that helps to reduce brain activity and promote relaxation.
 Lavender enhances the effects of GABA, leading to a calming effect on the mind and body.
 [12]